georgehara/Arca/README.md

 The ARCA manager must be instantiated with a set of options that can be created with the following fluent methods:

 `UseLogger`: Specifies the logger which handles the processing messages of the manager.
-A logger significantly reduces the processing performance.
+A logger may reduce the processing performance.

 `AddAssemblyNamePrefix`: An assembly is processed only if its name starts with a prefix specified through this method.
 An empty text means that any assembly name matches.
 Each call of this method adds a prefix to the assembly name prefix list.